diogo-santos/task-spring-web/README.md

-# TODO List - Spring Boot Web
+# Task List - Spring Boot Web
-Check it out at: https://todo-spring-web.herokuapp.com/

 - [ ] Spring Security using JDBC and Bcrypt for hashing, Spring MVC and JPA with Hibernate
 - [ ] Asynchronous calls to back-end Task API
 - [ ] Internationalization using Spring Locale Resolver
 - [ ] Bootstrap 4 for cool presentation and responsive behavior
 - [ ] JQuery for front end validation

 Features
 - [ ] Login form